J. M. Gerald Gordon

-Joseph Moses Gerald Gordon (December 14, 1933 – September 11, 2016) was a prominent South African architect, Professor (1976–1994) at the University of Witwatersrand School of Architecture, and Honorary Research Fellow of the university (1994-2016).
+Joseph Moses Gerald Gordon (14 December 1933 – 11 September 2016) was a South African architect, Professor (1976–1994) at the University of Witwatersrand School of Architecture, and Honorary Research Fellow of the university (1994-2016).
 He is best known for inventing the "Thin-Skin" building method.
 His papers and drawings are archived at the University of the Witwatersrand School of Architecture & Planning.
 He was president of the Transvaal (now Gauteng) Institute of Architects in 1978 and 1979.
 His residential home was commemorated with a "Blue Plaque" by the Johannesburg Heritage Foundation in 2021.

+Early life

+He was born in Vryheid in Natal to Lithuanian Jewish parents.
+The family moved to Johannesburg for its larger Jewish community.
+Gordon had a Bar Mitzvah at Yeoville Shul in Yeoville, an inner city neighbourhood of Johannesburg.
+He attended Athlone Boys' High School in the city.